Charles Courtney Curran Biography | Oil Painting Reproductions

 2-7-1861 Hartford, USA - 1-16-1942 New York, USABack to Artist IndexView Artists Paintings

-Charles Courtney Curran showed an early interest and aptitude for art, and in 1881 went to Cincinnati to study at the McMicken School (later the Fine Arts Academy of Cincinnati).
-He stayed there only a year before going to New York to study at the National Academy of Design and the Art Students League.
+Charles Courtney Curran had interest and aptitude for art an early age, and when he was twenty he went to Cincinnati to study at the Fine Arts Academy of Cincinnati.
+After one year he traveled to New York to study at the National Academy of Design and the Art Students League.

-After two and half years abroad, the young family returned to the United States in June, 1891.
-For the next ten years Curran divided his time between New York where the couple had an apartment and Curran maintained a studio, and Ohio where they had extended family and spent most summers.
+After two and half years learning in Paris, they returned to the United States in 1891.
+For the following ten years the Curran's partitioned time between New York where they had an apartment and an art studio, and Ohio where they spent most of their summers with their extended family.

-After the Charles Courtney Curran visited the summer arts colony of Cragsmoor, the couple and their family would summer at Cragsmoor for the next forty years, and Curran would create some of his best known paintings in the vicinity.
+When Charles Courtney Curran visited the summer arts settlement of Cragsmoor, New York, he fell in love with the place and for the next forty years the whole family would spend summers at Cragsmoor, and Curran would create some of his best-known paintings.

-Charles Curran's work is represented in numerous museum collections, and his outdoor paintings of youthful women have remained popular with individual collectors.
-It has been estimated that he produced more than 1500 pictures during his career.
+Charles Curran's work is represented in many museums, and his outdoor paintings of women have remained popular with individual collectors to this day.